A Series of Essential Events

-At first, the effort to hone an intriguing idea feels like play, but after writing a few scenes, many questions remain unanswered.
+At first, the effort to hone an intriguing idea feels like play, but after writing a few scenes, the project feels out of control.

 It’s natural to feel overwhelmed.
 Your cute kitten of a story turned into an unruly beast of a project.
 And that’s when you need to tame your book.
 Adopt a proven method to finish your novel.

-Scrivener serves as your one-stop tool to record questions and track answers.
+For example, Scrivener can serve as your one-stop tool to record questions and track answers.

 Validate the Market before You Write

 Keep in mind how the seductive lure of a shining new premise can entice you to write before validating whether anyone wants to read your story.

 With the right technology, you can determine whether to go forward or search for an idea with more market appeal.

 There’s nothing worse than hearing only silence after publishing a book.
 While there are no guarantees that a validated market will lead to sales, I encourage you to determine whether your story fits within the sweet spot.